Mike Paradinas

 Michael Robert Paradinas (born 26 September 1971), better known by his stage name μ-Ziq (pronounced "music" or mu-zik), is an English electronic musician from Wimbledon, London.
 He was associated with the electronic style intelligent dance music (IDM) during the 1990s, and recorded on Rephlex Records and Reflective Records.
 His critically acclaimed 1997 album, Lunatic Harness, helped define the drill 'n' bass subgenre and was also his most successful release, selling over 100,000 copies.
-Paradinas founded the record label Planet Mu, begun in 1995, where he has championed genres such as juke, IDM and footwork.
+Paradinas founded the record label Planet Mu in 1995, through which he has championed genres such as juke, IDM and footwork.

 History

-Paradinas was born in Charing Cross and began playing keyboards during the early 1980s, and listened to new wave music such as OMD, Heaven 17 and early Human League.
-He joined a few bands in the mid-1980s, then spent eight years on keyboards for the group Blue Innocence.
+Paradinas was born in Charing Cross Hospital and began playing keyboards during the early 1980s, and listened to new wave music such as OMD, Heaven 17 and early Human League.
+He joined a few bands in the mid-1980s, then spent years on keyboards for the group Short Circuit, before changing their name to Blue Innocence.

 During this period, Paradinas had been recording on his own as well with synthesizers and a four-track recorder.
-In 1992, following a performance at "The Orange" in London, Blue Innocence broke up.
-The bass player, Francis Naughton, had a Atari ST Cubeat based MIDI setup that he was using to create electronic music, introduced Mike to the sequencer, and they started to create some new tracks together.
+In 1995, following a performance at The Orange in London, Blue Innocence broke up.
+In the meantime, The bass player, Francis Naughton, had an Atari ST Cubeat based MIDI setup that he was using to create electronic music.
+He introduced Paradinas to the sequencer, and they started to create some new tracks together.
 After the material was played for Mark Pritchard and Tom Middleton—the duo behind Global Communication and the heads of Evolution Records—it was to be released; however, recording commitments later forced Pritchard and Middleton to withdraw their agreement.
 Fortunately for Paradinas, Richard D. James (a.k.a.
 Aphex Twin) had also heard the tracks and agreed to release their music on Rephlex Records under the alias μ-Ziq.

 Naughton then left μ-Ziq to start Rocket Goldstar.
-A second album Bluff Limbo was scheduled to be released in mid-1994, though only 1,000 copies were published.
+A second album, Bluff Limbo, was scheduled to be released in mid-1994, though only 1,000 copies were published.
 It was re-issued by Rephlex in 1996 after Paradinas served papers on the label.
 Paradinas's first major-label release came later in 1994, after he undertook a remix project for Virgin Records: the remix EP The Auteurs Vs μ-Ziq for the britpop band the Auteurs.
 The remixes Paradinas offered sounded nothing like the original song, a familiar practice for many experimental electronic musicians in those times.